Col. David Fazenbaker takes the helm of 62 AW

 |0

-This work, Col. David Fazenbaker takes the helm of 62 AW [Image 5 of 5], by A1C Callie Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. David Fazenbaker takes the helm of 62 AW, by SrA Tryphena Mayhugh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT